It’s the most wonderful time of the year — and for many people, the most expensive.

 Maybe I’m a little biased since I’m a writer and all, but you can never go wrong with pocket notebooks.

 These are beautiful and come in lots of different styles — dot matrix, graph or lined paper.
-And you get three for less than $10!
+I’ll happily pay just a little more than $10!

 50. Gift Cards: $10 or less